 The Speedmaster has long been a favorite of pilots who like the watch’s ability to withstand extreme conditions.
 A few months later, astronaut Ed White became the first American to make a spacewalk and wore a Speedmaster as well.
 However, Buzz Aldrin arguably has the most famous trip while walking on the surface of the moon with a Speedmaster in 1969.

 On the final mission of the Apollo program, astronaut Ronald Evans took a Rolex GMT Master to the moon and completed a destiny for the watch that was over two decades in the making.
 Famed pilot Chuck Yeager was wearing a GMT Master when he broke the speed of sound in 1947.
 He tested the physical limits of what humans, aircraft, and watches could withstand.

 The self-winding watches of the ’60s gave way to automatic chronographs, and American astronaut William Pogue took his personal Seiko 6139 on a Skylab mission in 1973.
 He was also issued an Omega Speedmaster like his predecessors.
 But Pogue preferred his Seiko because it had a “speed timer” that allowed him to gauge engine burns.
 The watch has since come to be known as the “Pogue Seiko.”

 8: Cosmonauts Make a Comeback With Fortis

 In 1992, the Swiss watchmakers Fortis became the official timekeeper for cosmonauts as part of the international space program Euromir.
-The crew of the 1997 MIR 97 mission was given Fortis Andora watches for the trip and Fortis later launched the space-themed line Cosmonautis.
-Now talk about cool watches in space!
+The crew of the 1997 MIR 97 mission was given Fortis Andora watches for the trip and Fortis later launched the space-themed line Cosmonauts.
+Talk about cool watches in space!

 9: TAG Heuer Teams With SpaceX